CCSDForge/episciences-documentation/docs/source/settings.md

 > **Rights**: Administrator

-To customize the journal settings, go to the menu: Journal management > Review > Settings.
+To customize the journal settings, go to the menu: Journal management > Journal > Settings.

 Fields marked with an asterisk are required.